JarriqTheTechie/Catapult/README.md

 # Catapult
-A framework to create reusable server rendered components with low coupling and easy testability.
+A framework to create reusable server rendered view components with low coupling and easy testability.